Rappsilber-Laboratory/XiSearch/README.md

     GRS(ph)KMLN

-If more then one modification is expected to present, these can be defined as a list separated by "|".
+If more than one modification is expected to present, these can be defined as a list separated by "|".
 E.g. modification on a specific Serien can be ph or ac (or none) would be defined as:

     GRS(ph|ac)KMLN